 While the success of HeadXNet in these experiments is promising, researchers’ expertise in machine learning, radiology, and neurosurgery advises that further investigation is needed to evaluate the generalizability of the AI tool before it can be released in real-time clinical deployment.

 The research began when Kristen Yeom, MD, an associate professor of radiology at Stanford and a co-senior author of the study, brought the idea to the school’s AI for Healthcare Bootcamp run by Stanford’s Machine Learning Group.

 “Search for an aneurysm is one of the most labor-intensive and critical tasks radiologists undertake,” said Yeom.
 “Given the inherent challenges of complex neurovascular anatomy and potentially fatal outcome of a missed aneurysm, it prompted me to apply advances in computer science and vision to neuroimaging.”

-To train their algorithm, Yeom and her team outlined clinically significant aneurysms detectable on 611 computerized tomographies (CT) angiogram head scans.
+Yeom and her team outlined clinically significant aneurysms detectable on 611 computerized tomography (CT) angiogram head scans to train their algorithm.
 Eight clinicians tested HeadXNet by interpreting 115 separate scans both with the algorithm and without it.
-Overall, the automated detection tool led to improvements in sensitivity, mean accuracy and mean interrater agreement.
+Overall, the automated detection tool led to improvements in sensitivity, mean accuracy, and mean interrater agreement.
 On the other hand, no significant changes were observed in mean specificity or time to diagnosis.

 “Because of these issues, I think deployment will come faster not with pure AI automation, but instead with AI and radiologists collaborating,” said Andrew Ng, Ph.D., adjunct professor of computer science at Stanford and a co-senior author of the study.
 “We still have technical and non-technical work to do, but we as a community will get there and AI-radiologist collaboration is the most promising path.”